You are listening to the Sean Hannity Radio Show Podcast.

 Wrong.

-That's gonna be the next argument.
+That's going to be the next argument.

 Reality check for everybody.

-I'm sorry that a hundred Republicans in the House are full of crap, and I'm sorry that seven senators that are Republicans, they're full of crap.
+And I'm sorry that seven senators that are Republicans, they're full of crap.

-Now we can rigidly Stand on our mountain and say we're not changing in principle.
+Now, we can rigidly stand on our mountain and say, we're not changing in principle.

 Nothing.